siteroller/moorte/README.md

 	The Element object can be extended, see on.
  - skin: 'Word03'
     - This is a classname added to the MooRTE Element.
-	- To define your own skin, just change or add another, and define CSS rules to match.
+	- To define your own skin, modify the existing styles or add another
 	- location: 'elements'
 	- 'elements' - aplied above each passed in element.
 	- 'inline' - Each of the passed in elements will assume an RTE when focused.
 The RTE will be removed when the element loses focus.
 	- 'pageTop' - One RTE toolbar will be applied to the top of the page and will control all passed in elements.